-Mega Guard should be installed on a concrete foundation, minimum length of slab/trench detail as stated in General Note 6 on drawing H2W1-GA-11.
-The slab/trench detail should be reinforced to prevent cracking.
-When installing Mega Guard at standard 2mtr post spacings or using permissible deviations, singular foundations may be used - minimum size and type of foundation will be determined by following the post foundation testing procedure.
+MegaGuard should be installed on a concrete foundation, minimum length of slab/trench detail as stated in General Note 6 on drawing H2W1-GA-11.

+When installing MegaGuard at standard 2 metre post spacings or using permissible deviations, singular foundations may be used.
+The minimum size and type of foundation will be determined by following the post foundation testing procedure.

-When using surface mounted posts, these should be fixed with SAFEROAD anchorages if wet set.
-Or a suitable proprietary resin anchor if post drilled.
-Posts to be set on a grout bed of between 10 and 30mm.
+When using surface mounted posts, these should be installed with SAFEROAD anchorages if wet set, or a suitable proprietary resin anchor system if using a drill and fix method.

+Posts are to be set on a grout bed of between 10 and 30mm.

 Beams should be hung on the posts using the correct fixing hand tight only.

-Back Beams must be hung in the correct orientation so that the arrow goes with the flow of traffic.
-The beams are fastened with Mega Flex M16 lap bolts which should be tightened to between 70 and 140Nm.
+Back Beams must be hung in the correct orientation so that the arrow follows the flow of traffic.

+The beams are fastened with MegaFlex M16 lap bolts which should be tightened to between 70 and 140Nm.
 Post bolts should be tightened to between 70 and 140Nm.

-• When Mega Guard is installed as a safety barrier it may also be set in sockets.
+When Mega Guard is installed as a safety barrier it may also be set in sockets.
 However, when used as a parapet system it may only be set on base plates.

-5.4 Mega Flex Transition
+SafeFlex Transition

-- There are 3 Types of Mega Flex transition: - - 1.
-Mega Flex to Mega Guard - 2.
-Mega Flex to Aluminium Parapet - 3.
-Mega Flex to Steel Parapet - Posts must be set as described in section 4.
-Post pitches must be as the system drawings, deviations within the transition are not permitted. - Beams should be hung on the posts using the correct fixing hand tight only.
-Backing beams must be hung in the correct orientation so that the arrow goes with the flow of traffic.
-The beams are fastened with Mega Flex M16 lap bolts which should be tightened to between 70 and 140Nm. - Post bolts should be tightened to between 10 and 17Nm. - An inspection of the safety barrier should be carried out using the inspection check list on page 20.
+There are 3 Types of SafeFlex transition: -

+- 1. SafeFlex to MegaGuard

+- 2. SafeFlex to Aluminium Parapet

+- 3. SafeFlex to Steel Parapet

+Posts must be set as described in section 3.
+Post pitches must be as the system drawings, deviations within the transition are not permitted.

+Beams should be hung on the posts using the correct fixing hand tight only.
+The beams are fastened with M16 x 27 domehead lap bolts which should be tightened to between 70 and 140Nm.

+The M16 x 45 Post bolts should be tightened to between 70Nm and 140Nm.

-5.5 Safe End P1
+Safe-End P1

-The Safe End P1 can be installed on either driven or concrete foundations.
+The Safe-End P1 can be installed on either driven or concrete foundations.
 The soil suitability should be established by applying the following test.
-A bending moment of 6.5 kNm (6500Nm) must be achieved before the post's deflection exceeds 100mm, see sections 7 and 8 of this manual.
+A bending moment of 6.5 kNm (6500Nm) must be achieved before the post's deflection exceeds 100mm, see sections 6 and 7 of this manual.
 In all circumstances the post nearest the adjoining VRS should be the test post, or a sacrificial post in the same area.